CaptEmulation/nitrogen-website/source/docs/concepts/permissions.md

 # Permissions

-A permission in Nitrogen describes actions that principal(s) can or cannot take on principal(s).
+A permission in Nitrogen describes the actions that principal(s) can or cannot take on principal(s).
 The service uses permissions to determine if a particular action is authorized for a particular security principal.

 ## Properties

 * <b>issued\_to</b>: The principal id that this permission is granted to.
 If missing, this permission applies to all principals.